-1. Family RAD properties, including those within mixed-income/mixed-finance properties, will be provided
+1. Family RAD properties, including those within mixed-income/mixed-finance properties, will be provided names from the site-based family waitlists as applicable.

-11 Or alternative format as a result of a request for a reasonable accommodation by a qualified applicant or resident with disabilities.
+&lt;sup>11 Or alternative format as a result of a request for a reasonable accommodation by a qualified applicant or resident with disabilities.